agraef/midizap/README.md

 incr  ::= "-" | "+" | "=" | "<" | ">" | "~"
 ~~~

 Case is ignored here, so `CC`, `cc` or even `Cc` are considered to be exactly the same token by the parser, although by convention we usually write them in uppercase.
 Numbers are always integers in decimal.
 The meaning of the first number depends on the context (octave number for notes and key pressure, controller or program number in the range 0..127 for other messages).
 This can optionally be followed by a number in brackets, denoting a nonzero step size.
 Also optionally, the suffix with the third number (after the dash) denotes the MIDI channel in the range 1..16; otherwise the default MIDI channel is used (which is always 1 on the left-hand side, but can be set on the right-hand side with `CH`).
-The optional incr (increment) flag at the end of a token indicates a "data" translation which responds to numeric (up/down) value changes rather than key presses, cf. *Key and Data Input* below.
+The optional incr (increment) flag at the end of a token indicates a "data" translation which responds to incremental (up/down) value changes rather than key presses, cf. *Key and Data Input* below.

 ## Octave Numbering

 A note on the octave numbers in MIDI note designations is in order here.
 There are various different standards for numbering octaves, and different programs use different standards, which can be rather confusing.
 E.g., there's the ASA (Acoustical Society of America) standard where middle C is C4, also known as "scientific" or "American standard" pitch notation.
 At least two other standards exist specifically for MIDI octave numbering, one in which middle C is C3 (so the lowest MIDI octave starts at C-2), and zero-based octave numbers, which start at C0 and have middle C at C5.
 There's not really a single "best" standard here, but the latter tends to appeal to mathematically inclined and computer-savvy people, and is also what is used by default in the midizaprc file.

-However, if you prefer a different numbering scheme then you can easily change this by specifying the desired offset for the lowest MIDI octave with the special `MIDI_OCTAVE` directive in the configuration file.
+However, you may want to change this, e.g., if you're working with documentation or MIDI monitoring software which uses a different numbering scheme.
+To do this, just specify the desired offset for the lowest MIDI octave with the special `MIDI_OCTAVE` directive in the configuration file.
 For instance:

 ~~~
 MIDI_OCTAVE -1 # ASA pitches (middle C is C4)
 ~~~

-This is useful, in particular, if you use some external MIDI monitoring software to figure out which notes to put into your midizaprc file.
-To these ends, just check how the program prints middle C, and adjust the `MIDI_OCTAVE` offset in your midizaprc file accordingly.
-(Note that midizap's built-in MIDI monitoring facility always prints out MIDI notes using the `MIDI_OCTAVE` offset that is in effect.
-Thus in this case the printed note tokens will always be in exactly the form that is to be used in the midizaprc file, no matter what the `MIDI_OCTAVE` offset happens to be.)
+Note that this transposes *all* existing notes in translations following the directive, so if you add this option to an existing configuration, you probably have to edit the note messages in it accordingly.

 ## Key and Data Input

 Input messages can be processed in two different ways, "key mode" and "data mode".
 Depending on the mode, the extra data payload of the message, which we refer to as the *parameter value* (or just *value* for short), is interpreted in different ways.
-The parameter value depends on the type of MIDI message.
+The parameter value corresponds to the type of MIDI message.
 Program changes have no value at all.
 For notes, as well as key and channel pressure messages, it is the velocity value; for control changes, the controller value; and for pitch bend messages, the pitch bend value.
 Note that the latter is actually a 14 bit value which is considered as a signed quantity in the range -8192..8191, where 0 denotes the center value.
 In all other cases, the parameter value is an unsigned 7 bit quantity in the range 0..127.
+(MIDI aficionados will notice that what we call the parameter value here, is actually the second data byte, or, in case of pitch bends, the combined first and second data byte of the MIDI message.)

 *Key mode* is the default mode and is available for all message types.
 In this mode, MIDI messages are considered as keys which can be "pressed" ("on") or "released" ("off").
 Any nonzero data value means "pressed", zero "released".
 Two special cases need to be considered here: